-According to a report, Disney+ secretly canceled another long-form series that was supposed to follow another popular streaming show beloved by fans and critics.
+According to a report, Disney+ secretly canceled another long-form series that was supposed to follow a popular streaming show beloved by fans and critics.
 The arrival of Disney+ led to the introduction of a vast library of content from across different franchises, notably Marvel and Star Wars.
 While the two staples of the House of Mouse delivered a good chunk of the powerhouse titles on Disney+, they were not immune to cancellation, with shows like The Acolyte and Marvel Studios: Assembled ending up on the chopping block.

 Although more content is on the way for Disney+, several factors are causing the streaming service to cancel projects (whether they are announced or not), such as low viewership and poor reception from fans and critics.
 And now, a new report revealed that another streaming show from Disney+ will never make it on-screen.